This post was written as part of our collaboration with Minnesota Public Radio.

 I can actually because I was much older.
 I didn’t get to play games much as a kid because of an incident when I was eight.
 I got angry while playing my Atari, and threw the controller.
 My mom witnessed it and never let me play again!
 When I finally got a PS2 in my twenties, I mostly played GTA and racing games with licensed music.
 It wasn’t until I hit grad school and the PS3 that I started playing ones with lengthier original scores.
-The first was Oblivion.
-Jeremy Soule’s music changed my whole perspective on what it meant to be a videogames composer in the 21st century.

 How do you think your emotional relationship to a score in a videogame differs from that of a movie?

 Well the interactivity is something videogame developers will always struggle with.
 It’s so hard to pull off, perfecting the interaction between the players, the game, and the music.
 In some scores, like the first Dead Space, sound design is inextricable from the score.
 Or you could look at BioShock, particularly Infinite, where even the headshots are scored by Garry Schayman.
 I mean, that’s pretty cool, right?

 I listened to you your interview with Gustavo Santaolalla about Last of Us, and it seems like there’s finally starting to be some cross over between respected film composers and videogames.
 How do you think that relationship between the two mediums will evolve?